camoo/enkap-woocommerce-gateway/readme.txt

 == Frequently Asked Questions ==

 = PHP 8 Support? =
-Yes! enkap-woocommerce-gateway is compatible with PHP version 8.0.
+Yes!
+SmobilPay for WooCommerce is compatible with PHP version 8.0.
 We strongly recommend at least the use of PHP 7.3 to enjoy all the features offered

 = How to get my access keys? =
 All you need is just to [create an account](https://enkap.cm/) and then ask our team for consumer key pairs.